-Congregations, tuition payments by parents, and fund-raising, especially by day schools, have been mainstays of Jewish education financing.
-These sources of support are crucial and should be encouraged (there is some support for the idea that tuition should be discontinued as a source of support).
-There is a consensus, nevertheless, that considerably new funding is required from federations as the primary source of organized community funding.
-It is believed, too, that substantial funding will need to come from private foundations and leading families which have an identified concern for Jewish continuity and Jewish education.
+Congregational funding, tuition payments, and agency and school fundraising (especially by day schools) are the mainstays of Jewish education financing.
+These sources of support are crucial and need to be encouraged.
+There is consensus also that considerable additional funding is required from federations as the primary source of organized community funding, and that substantial funding will be needed from private foundations and concerned individuals.

-It is believed that communal patterns of funding may need to be altered and that there may need to be changes in organization relationships to accommodate this.
-Cooperation between the congregations and the federations is essential to developing the funds needed to improve Jewish education.
+Communal patterns of funding may need to be altered, and changes in organizational relationships are necessary to accommodate this.
+For example, greater cooperation between the congregations, schools, agencies and the federations is basic to developing and allocating the funds needed to improve Jewish education.